Corrosion detection by identification of a nonlinear Robin boundary condition: Theory for the linear Robin problem

 Let \( f\in W^{1,p'}(\Omega)^{*} \), \( g,h\in W^{1-1/p',p'}(\partial\Omega)^{*} \), with \( \operatorname{supp}(g)\subseteq\Gamma_{A}, \operatorname{supp}(h)\subseteq\Gamma_{I} \) and consider the equation

 The weak form of this equation is

-Note, however, that the functionals \( g,h \) on the right-hand side are composed with the boundary trace, and these compositions are functionals in \( W^{1,p'}(\Omega)^{*} \).
+Note, however, that the functionals \( g,h \) are composed with the boundary trace, and these compositions are functionals in \( W^{1,p'}(\Omega)^{*} \).
 It is therefore no loss in generality to replace the three functionals \( f,g,h \) by a single functional \( F\in W^{1,p'}(\Omega)^{*} \) in the weak form.
 By doing this, we obtain the following weak form, which is the equation we study,